ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 ## Role of system policy

-The implementation is responsible for combining and reconciling several different sources of protocol and path selection preferences when establishing Connections.
-These include, but are not necessarily limited to:
+The system policy is responsible for combining and reconciling several different sources of preferences when establishing Connections.
+These include, but are not limited to:

-1. Application preferences specified during pre-establishment
+1. Application preferences, i.e., preferences specified during the pre-establishment such as Local Endpoint, Remote Endpoint, Path Selection Properties, and Protocol Selection Properties.
-2. Dynamic system policy
+2. Dynamic system policy, i.e., policy compiled from internally and externally acquired information about available network interfaces, supported transport protocols, and current/previous Connections.
+Examples of ways to externally retrieve policy-support information are through OS-specific statistics/measurement tools and tools that reside on middleboxes and routers.
-3. Default implementation policy
+3. Default implementation policy, i.e., predefined policy by OS or application.

 In general, any protocol or path used for a connection must conform to all three sources of constraints.
 Any violation of any of the layers should cause a protocol or path to be considered ineligble for use.
 For an example of application preferences leading to constraints, an application may prohibit the use of metered network interfaces for a given Connection to avoid user cost.
 Similarly, the system policy at a given time may prohibit the use of such a metered network interface from the application's process.
 Lastly, the implementation itself may default to disallowing certain network interfaces unless explicitly requested by the application and allowed by the system.

 It is expected that the database of system policies and the method of looking up these policies will vary across various platforms.
-An implementation SHOULD attempt to look up the relevant policies for the system in a dynamic way to make sure it is reflecting a fresh version of the system policy, since the system's policy regarding the application's traffic may change over time due to user or administrative changes.
+An implementation SHOULD attempt to look up the relevant policies for the system in a dynamic way to make sure it is reflecting an accurate version of the system policy, since the system's policy regarding the application's traffic may change over time due to user or administrative changes.

 # Implementing Connection Establishment